Masters in Healthcare Administration in Salt Lake City

 The primary accreditor recognized by the United States Department of Education for MHA degree programs is the Commission on the Accreditation of Healthcare Management Education (CAHME).
 While most universities that offer MHA programs are accredited, CAHME-accreditation adds another tier of approval with courses that are designed around industry professional standards and practices.

-Top 13 Graduate Schools with Masters in Healthcare Administration Programs in Salt Lake City
+Top 4 MHA Programs & Schools in Salt Lake City